-The electronic questionnaire application is divided into three main packages, which are related to the user interface 1, the communication 2 with the external process engine, and useful tools for interacting with the client 3.
+The electronic questionnaire application is divided into three main packages, which are related to the user interface (1), the communication (2) with the external process engine, and useful tools for interacting with the client (3).

 The user interface representing a particular page of the questionnaire is represented by an ActivityTemplate (4), which provides basic methods for the questionnaire (e.g., to start or stop an activity).
 In turn, the LoginView (5) is used to query the user credential and to select an available role for this actor (e.g., name = JohnDoe, role = Interviewer).
 Furthermore, the MainView (6) provides a list (e.g., worklist) with the pages currently available for the user interacting with the questionnaire.
-These list items are represented using the ProcessAdapter (7).
-Since the user interface of a questionnaire is generated dynamically depending on the underlying process model deployed on the process engine at runtime, a user interface generator is needed.
+The list items are represented using the ProcessAdapter (7).
+Since the user interface of a questionnaire is generated dynamically depending on the underlying process model that has been deployed on the process engine, a user interface generator is needed.
 This service is provided by the ActivityView (8).
-To interact with the device, different classes of the Input 9 elements used within a questionnaire are provided.
+To interact with the device, different classes of the Input (9) elements used within a questionnaire are provided.
 These classes provide the necessary logic to interact with the input elements as well as the corresponding graphical representation of this element.
-As certain input elements are platformspecific (e.g., there is no spinning wheel for standard desktop applications), missing input elements might be rendered differently, depending on the underlying platform (e.g., the spinning wheel on the iOS platform could be rendered as a dropdown element on a normal computer).
+As certain input elements are platform-specific (e.g., there is no spinning wheel for standard desktop applications), missing input elements might be rendered differently, depending on the underlying platform (e.g., the spinning wheel on iOS could be rendered as a dropdown element on a normal computer).